FAQ

 What do I need to submit for Stage B?

-The nominated city will be informed via email to prepare and submit a detailed report using the official report template.
-This report comprises the following:
+The nominated city will be informed via email to prepare and submit a detailed report using the official report forms.

 Can the city submit additional non-English materials?